 We’ll build a monument on the pile of bodies.

-Had he survived the war, I suspect he would not have been tried at Nuremburg.
-Me might even have eventually served in the reconstructed German government after the war.
+Had he survived the war, I suspect von Bock would not have been tried at Nuremburg.
+His colleagues– the generals on the side of the allies– may have intervened, as they did for other “honorable” German generals.
+He might even have eventually served in the reconstructed German government after the war.
 Loyal.
 Patriotic.
-Generous to a fault: lucky you, young man, get to die, like an insect, a dumb animal, an insignificant flea, for the glories of the Reich!
+Someone who urged men to die, like an insect, a dumb animal, an insignificant flea, for the glories of the Reich!

 I don’t think it’s unreasonable to believe that he might well have been right: Russia, at the beginning of the war was weak militarily and the Bolsheviks would have been vulnerable had von Bock taken Moscow, and had von Manstein proceeded directly to Stalingrad at the same time.
 But I don’t think it’s reasonable to assume the Germans could have sustained their control of such large swaths of territory given the determination and raw numbers of the Russians and the inevitable entry of the U.S. into the war.